 Despite all our efforts we still have some credit balances left where we haven’t been able to find the customer or check whether or not the credit is correct.
 While the credit will always belong to the customer and they can claim it at any time, EDF Energy has committed to donate £5m over two years to vulnerable customers who are struggling to pay for their energy charges.

-Going forward we will also donate the value of any credit that remains unclaimed after two years to good causes.
+Going forward, we'll also donate the value of any credit that remains unclaimed after two years to good causes.

-If you have moved house or changed energy supplier and think you may have a credit owing to you please complete and submit our form or call us on 0800 587 0030 and we'll be happy to check our records.
+If you've moved house or changed energy supplier and think you may have a credit owing to you please complete and submit our form or call us on 0333 200 5100 and we'll be happy to check our records.